rio/enabling-experimentation-talk/README.md

 ## Deploying linkerd

 1. Lets see how our cuttlefish deals with a service mesh.
 Install linkerd by running the following task and wait for it to complete.
-Igrnore any port-forward popups that might appear.
+Ignore any port-forward popups that might appear.

     ```bash
     task linkerd-install